koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 ![](../../../images/installationtype.png)

 - Here is where you decide what capabilities your sensor will have.
-If you are low on resources the the recommendation is to disable docket and stenographer.
-Otherwise just enable everything.
+If you are low on resources the recommendation is to disable docket and stenographer.
+Otherwise, just enable everything.

 ![](../../../images/RockComponnents.png)

-- Once it has returned to the installation setup screen then choose the  "Choose enabled services" installation option.
+- Once it has returned to the installation setup screen, then choose the  "Choose enabled services" installation option.
 This needs to match the installed components unless you have a specific reason to do so.

 ![](../../../images/bootupservices.png)